-Netflix is not only one of the most recognized names in the world, it’s also one of the most recognized names in data science and Dr. Becky Tucker knows all too well about the power of data and what it can tell us.
-Whether it be recommendations for our next big binge watch, or how people will most likely react in a crisis, data is one of the most valuable tools available when developing strategy, making decisions and deciphering your next move.
+Netflix is not only one of the most recognized names in the world, but it’s also one of the most recognized names in data science and Dr. Becky Tucker knows all too well about the power of data and what it can tell us.
+Whether it be recommendations for our next big binge-watch, or how people will most likely react in a crisis, data is one of the most valuable tools available when developing strategy, making decisions, and deciphering your next move.

-In times like these, uncertainty and instability is everywhere.
-It seems as though fear, worry and despair have taken the reins and rationality and sound judgement are nowhere to be found.
+In times like these, uncertainty and instability are everywhere.
+It seems as though fear, worry, and despair have taken the reins, and rationality and sound judgment are nowhere to be found.
 But this is where data comes in.
 What can we learn in these unstable environments and how can we pivot according to what these data models are telling us?

 “Models are an abstraction of the world that we hope tells us something useful.
 Could be a prediction or an inference of how we think the world works” Dr. Becky explains.
 This is where the importance of environment comes into play.
 “If your model is an abstraction of a real-world problem, then your model is only as good as the data you can put into it.”

 Data is directly produced by environment so it’s imperative when dealing with unstable circumstances such as COVID-19, that we first detect and recognize that instability and then look deeper into our training and testing sets to be sure there is nothing missing.

 But that doesn’t mean we still won’t be seeing unorthodox results or shifts.